soyapo/Sixth-Assignment-Advanced-Multithreading/README.md

 ## Objectives 🎯

-By completing this assignment, you will:

-- Deepen your understanding of **multithreading** in Java and apply the concepts effectively.
-- ...
+- Practice more advanced concepts of multithreading and concurrency in Java.

+- Understand different approaches to synchronization and thread safety.

+- Apply concurrency techniques in practical simulations and systems.

+- Compare performance between single-threaded and multi-threaded solutions.

 ...